canonical/charm-events/README.md

 In this document we will *not* learn:

 * What each event means or is typically used to represent about a workload status.
-For that see [the sdk docs](https://juju.is/docs/sdk/events).
+For that see [the SDK docs](https://juju.is/docs/sdk/events).
-* What event cascades are triggered by a human administrator running commands through the juju cli.
+* What event cascades are triggered by a human administrator running commands through the Juju CLI.
 For that see [this other doc](https://discourse.charmhub.io/t/core-lifecycle-events/4455/3).

 # The Graph
 ```mermaid